State Street Corporation: Shareholder complaints

-Secret commissions
+Undisclosed commissions

 On January 18, 2017, State Street agreed to pay $64.6 million to resolve U.S. investigations into what prosecutors said was a scheme to defraud six clients through secret commissions on billions of dollars of trades.

-In 2018 former employee of State Street, Edward Pennings was sentenced to six months in prison for his role in the scheme.
-Employee Ross McLellan was also sentenced in the United States to 18 months in prison.

 Fearless Girl statue

 In March 2017, State Street Global Advisors commissioned a statue called Fearless Girl by Kristen Visbal and placed it temporarily in the Financial District, Manhattan, in front of the Wall Street icon Charging Bull.
 The statue is an advertisement for an index fund which comprises gender diverse companies that have a higher percentage of women among their senior leadership.
 While some have seen it as an encouragement of women in business, some women criticized the statue as "corporate feminism" that violated their own feminist principles.
-In October 2017, the company paid $5 million to settle a lawsuit charging that it had paid certain female and black executives less than their male and European-American peers.
+In October 2017, the company paid $5 million to settle a lawsuit charging that it had paid certain female and black executives less than their male and white peers.

-Climate Change
+Climate change

-State Street announced in January 2020 that State Street Global Advisors will vote against directors of companies in major stock indices that do not meet targets for environmental, social and governance changes.
+State Street announced in January 2020 that State Street Global Advisors will vote against directors of companies in major stock indices that do not meet targets for environmental, social, and governance changes.
 According to Morningstar Proxy Data, State Street, "supported a majority of the climate-related disclosure requests that shareholders placed on the ballot," during the 2020 proxy season.

+Investments in China

+In February 2025, a group of 17 U.S. state attorneys general criticized State Street for making improper or inadequate disclosures about investments in China.